ecmwf-ifs/ecwam/README.md

 If `--config` argument is not specified, it is assumed that a file called `config.yml` is present in the `<run-dir>`.

+For the most general case, simply run

+    $ xrun.sh

+Details:

 1) Create bathymetry and grid tables